-Only appropriate statements are often performed instead of all of them, depending on the input and the circumstance.
-A condition test is used to execute statements in the selection construct.
-You advise the computer to do one course of action if the test returns true; otherwise, you advise the programme to take an other course of action.
-The selection construct contains two or more sets of statements, but only one of them is executed, as shown in the Figure.
+Depending on the input and the situation involved, only appropriate statements are often executed instead of all of them.
+The execution of statements in the selection construct is based on a condition test.
+If the test returns true, you instruct the programme to take one course of action; otherwise, you instruct the programme to take a different course of action.
+Two or more sets of statements are written in the selection construct, but only one of these sets is executed, as shown in the Figure.